 Please note this service runs independently from normal public transport so a special airport bus ticket is required.
 Regular transit passes for Budapest are not valid on this bus, nor is the airport bus ticket valid on other public transportation in the city.

 Bus/Metro: Bus 200E will take you from the airport terminals to the Kőbánya-Kispest Metro Station which is on the M3 line.
 If you don’t have a Budapest Card, you’ll need to buy public transit tickets.
 You can buy single tickets (350HUF), or a book of ten tickets (3000HUF) from the booth inside the airport after you exit customs.
 You’ll need at least two tickets per person, one for the bus and one for the metro.
 Validate your ticket as you board the bus, and do the same with a new ticket when you change from the bus to the metro, you do not need a new ticket to transfer between metro lines.

 Taxi: Currently, Főtaxi is the only company permitted for ‘curd side’ pick up.
 They have flat rates to the city center, usually around 7000-10,000HUF depending on your hotel location.
-Prepay for a voucher at the curbside Főtaxi booth.
+You can pick up a voucher at the curbside Főtaxi booth.

 Private Transfer: If you just want to get where you’re going and have to worry about the hassle, consider a private transfer from the airport, click here for more info.